 By my second year at Amazon, EWR9 fully launched.
 It grew from 500 workers to more than 2,000 workers upon their yearly launch, which was a year later, in summer of 2016.
 The more the Amazon workforce began to grow larger, we started to have more personalities, people with their own agendas, more supervisors, a lot of first time workers, such as college hires, and not only New Jerseyans, but people from all over the country being brought in.
 This played a factor into the culture at Amazon.
-We had supervisors and workers that didn’t relate to our culture.
-Which is usually urban, low income communities such as Newark, which is close to Carteret, New Jersey.
+We had supervisors and workers that didn’t relate to our culture, which are usually urban, low-income communities such as Newark, located close to Carteret, New Jersey.
 It was a huge barrier for workers to relate to management.
 I’ve noticed that management treated workers as numbers, rather than as human beings.
 That was alarming for me, because that was not what I stood for.
-I was an entry level worker and I’ve always related to coworkers in my department.
+I was an entry-level worker and I’ve always related to coworkers in my department.

 There were five or six of my teammates from Carteret, NJ who made the transfer as well, so I wasn’t alone.
-One of them was a friend of mine who I’m still friends with today.
+One of them was a friend of mine whom I’m still friends' with today.

 Q.: Were you given an explanation as of why you couldn’t transfer again?